eroscupid88/CMPT353_project/README.md

-## README

-## this is a node js project for CMPT 353 .
-The Software Stack are:
+## This is the project for CMPT 353

-- server side using node js express
-- client side using ReactJs and HTML, CSS, SCSS
+## Teams:

+- Dillon Vu
+- Lucius Ho
-- database using mongoDB
+- Kyle
+- One more person